ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ~~~~~~~~~~

 Proxy caching of responses from the new-nonce resource can cause
-clients receive the same nonce repeatedly, leading to badNonce errors.
+clients to receive the same nonce repeatedly, leading to badNonce errors.
 The server MUST include a Cache-Control header field with the "no-store"
 directive in responses for the new-nonce resource, in order to prevent
 caching of this resource.